pallets/flask/docs/quickstart.rst

 For web applications it's crucial to react to the data a client sends to the server.
 In Flask this information is provided by the global :class:`~flask.request` object.
-If you have some experience with Python you might be wondering how that object can be global and how Flask manages to still be threadsafe.
-The answer is context locals:
+If you have some experience with Python you might be wondering how does that object be global and Flask still manages to keep it thread-safe.
+The answer is: context locals.

 .. _context-locals: